Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium bosonization of complex fractional quantum Hall edges

 which is a particular case of Eq.~\eqref{eq:braiding-phases-sum-rule}.
 These braiding phases enter the experimentally observable Fano factor.
 As shown in Fig.~\ref{fig:Fano_plot}(b), measuring the Fano factor as a function of $\gamma$ therefore provides a direct access to the braiding phases $\theta_{12,+}$ and $\theta_{12,-}$.
 Thus, the Fano factor serves as a probe of the braiding statistics between interaction-induced fractionalized excitations and tunneling anyons.

-In this connection, it is instructive to discuss also dependence of the Fano factor on the length $L$ (more precisely, the relevant length is the distance between the QPC and the left interface).
+In this connection, it is instructive to discuss also dependence of the Fano factor on the length $L$.
+We recall that the system is in the long-length or short-length regime depending on the relation between the characteristic time $\tau$ and the propagation times $(L/2+x_0)v^{-1}_{\pm}$ (or, more precisely, their difference), see a discussion in the beginning of Sec.~\ref{sec:43_FCS_sharp}.
+Here $L/2 + x_0$ is the distance from the central QPC to the left interface; it is equal to $L/2$ if the QPC is in the center of the interacting region.
+For the dilute injection of anyons that we consider here, the characteristic time $\tau$ that enters this comparison is $\tau \sim 1/(e_1^* V \mathcal{T})$ as discussed in Sec.~\ref{sec:GFs_co} above Eq.~\eqref{eq:countingphases_43_GFs}; This time can be expressed in terms of the average current $\langle I_0\rangle$ on the edge by using Eq.~\eqref{eq:average_I}.
 The above results for the Fano factor hold in the long-length regime.
 In the opposite, short-length, limit, the non-interacting results are recovered (see Sec.~\ref{sec:GFs_co}), so that the Fano factor takes the form \eqref{eq:Fano_Laughlin_13} with $\nu=1/3$, revealing the braiding phase $2\theta_{12}=2\pi/3$ between the injected and the tunneling quasiparticles.
-Thus, changing the length, one can probe the crossover between the two braiding limits.
+Thus, changing the length $L/2 + x_0$ (or, alternatively, the injected current $\langle I_0\rangle$), one can probe the crossover between the two braiding limits.

 This completes our analysis, in the framework of non-equilibrium bosonization, of FQH edges with co-propagating modes.
 We turn now to the case of FQH edges with counter-propagating modes.